imasid/imasid/README.md

 **ABOUT ME**

-- I am studying more about Machine Learning and Deep learning.
+- I am studying more about Decentralised Finance and Web3.
 - I’m currently proficient as a  Web Developer.
 - I am also an active Investor and love Music and Film production.
 - My contact : [My twitter handle ](https://twitter.com/Sid_1_);